IX-Swap/data-science/documentation/transaction_history_doc.md

 # Overview

 Mathematical distributions are able to simulate different market situations, but there are traders trying to perform market manipulations to extract profit out of the artificially created conditions or to perform some fraud operations.
-Considering that the task was not only to perform stress tests of the market but also to check for protection against those frauds and manipulations.
+The task was not only to perform stress tests of the market but also to check for protection against those frauds and manipulations.
 To do that it is required to get real transaction histories.

 The chosen approach was to get Uniswap V2 transaction pool histories for different types of pools, considering that traders behavior could differ depending on token reputation, popularity of the token, financial situations around him and ways to use them.
 There are 4 types of tokens taken:

 * BitCoin and popular altcoins pools;
 * NFT-related or NFT-based pools;
-* Meme-coins pools
+* Meme-coins pools;
+* STO-based pools;
-* STO-based pools.
+* Fractionalized NFT pools.

 The first case is covering the most popular tokens present on the crypto markets (BitCoin, Ethereum, USDC, FEI, HKMT), pools containing which have the highest traders interest.
 Those tokens can be used on many platforms with a general positive trend of their rising prices and rising reputation/recognition.
 Analysis of these markets will formulate a picture around the growing tokens in popularity, reputation and the number of platforms that recognize them.
 This behavior is necessary to understand the principles of successful projects from the initial stage of forming a pool with their participation and how the positive characteristics of tokens from a given pool predetermine their success.

-The second case concerns NFT tokens that can be used on NFT exchange platforms and NFT tokens used in metaverse or web games.
+The second case concerns NFT tokens (AXS/WETH, MANA/WETH, ENJ/WETH, SAND/WETH, ALICE/WETH) that can be used on NFT exchange platforms and NFT tokens used in metaverse or web games.
 These are unstable markets dependent in the first case on the popularity of the NTF asset exchange platform itself, which uses tokens to exchange assets, and in the second case, it depends on the popularity and demand of the platform on which NTF data is used (within the game, it all depends on the popularity of the game and its media role).
 For example, an ordinary game may lose its popularity over time due to various factors, but the growing popularity of the metaverse causes the growth of the value of the NTF tokens used in them.

-The third case concerns unstable but gaining popularity tokens based on memes, popular social events or personalities.
+The third case concerns unstable but gaining popularity tokens based on memes, popular social events or personalities (DOGE/WETH, ELON/WETH, SHIB/WETH).
 These tokens are one of the most volatile on the market, since their value depends entirely on mentions in social networks, from third-party services that recognize them as payment, and the accepted methods of market regulation.
 With such unstable behavior, it is important to understand that these tokens are used as a means of making money quickly due to high price fluctuations.
 This behavior is a high risk for the holder of the currency and a good opportunity for quick earnings.

-The offer of a security token (STO) is a unique case of the crypto market - either a form of investment in various blockchain projects or synthetic assets that are “mirroring” other assets.
+The offer of a security token (STO) is a unique case of the crypto market (PERL/WETH, BPT/WETH, mAMZN/UST, mBABA/UST, mAAPL/UST) - either a form of investment in various blockchain projects or synthetic assets that are “mirroring” other assets.
 This token type is constructing a “bridge” between traditional financial market and the crypto one, introducing some traditional market practices and concepts, enlarging the crypto market influence over real world and constructing a possible future financial trading, which will be able to combine traditional and crypto financial markets.

 ### Analysis strategy and performed data manipulations